‘Cheer’ Star Gabi Butler Flaunts Her Abs In A Tiny White Bikini And Sheer Kimono

 Gabi’s makeup application appeared to include a subtle smokey eye and a dark pink lip.
 In all three of her photos, she flashed a big smile at the camera as she struck a few playful poses.

 Gabi didn’t share the location of her photos, but the setting included a row of palm trees, a basketball court, and a few buildings.
 She was pictured walking barefoot on a sidewalk surrounded by thick, green grass.
-She tagged the brand Bikini Block to let her fans know where she got her swimsuit.
+She tagged the Bikini Block brand to let her fans know where she got her swimsuit.

 Gabi’s caption was about love, and she received plenty of it in the comments section of her post.
 Her fans have also liked her photos over 136,000 times since she initially shared the set on her account.